Lenton Malry: Later life and legacy

 In 1990, the University of New Mexico Hospital employed Malry in its personnel department.
 In 1991, he became director of New Mexico's Human Rights Division.
-Two years later, he became director of personnel at Arizona's Widow Rock Unified School District.
+Two years later, he became director of personnel at Arizona's Window Rock Unified School District.
 He sold cars at a Lincoln-Mercury dealership in Albuquerque from 1995 to 2001, topping the dealership's sales for three of those years.
 In 2001, Malry was hired as a special projects coordinator for the Bernalillo County Treasurer's Office.
 He transitioned to coordinator of the neighborhood associations program in 2004 and retired from the county government in 2011 at the age of 80.
 As of 2019, he lived in Albuquerque with his wife, Joy Malry, whom he had met in 1956.
 They have one son.

 In 2016, the University of New Mexico Press published Malry's autobiography Let’s Roll this Train.
 He won the Father Thomas Steele History Award from the New Mexico-Arizona Book Award in 2017.
 He received the University of New Mexico's Living Legend Award in 2007 and achieved induction into Grambling State University's Hall of Fame in 2007.
 Malry has served as president of the Western Interstate Commission for Higher Education and on the boards of the University of New Mexico Cancer Center, the Heights Psychiatric Hospital, the Albuquerque Air Quality Board, and United Way.